pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 As mentioned in [Get the code, build and run](build-tidb-from-source.md), once you get the TiDB server running, you can try attaching the delve debugger.

-For example, you can typically build and run a standalone TiDB server by
+For example, you can build and run a standalone TiDB server by running the following commands in the root directory of the source code.

 ```
 $ make server